Tympanic membrane perforation, or a ruptured eardrum, is a hole in the eardrum (tympanic membrane).

 People who have traumatic ruptures to the eardrum may be at an increased risk of an ear infection.
 Infection may occur because the opening in the membrane allows bacteria to enter the middle ear and cause infection.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 During the exam, the doctor will examine the ear with an otoscope and look to see if the eardrum has been perforated.
 The perforation is sometimes difficult to see because of the thick drainage in the ear.

 Doctors may also perform an audiology test to determine if any hearing loss has occurred.

 While many ruptured eardrums will heal on their own, many may also require treatment to heal properly.
-Talk with your doctor about the best treatment plan for you.
 Options may include:

 Medications may include: